 7. Valley of Flowers, Chamoli

-Tucked away in the majestic Himalayan Ranges in Uttarakhand, Valley of Flowers is one of the most beautiful gardens in India.
+Tucked away in the majestic Himalayan Ranges in Uttarakhand, the Valley of Flowers is one of the most beautiful gardens in India.
 It wasn’t known to the world until a great explorer and mountaineer Frank S Smith discovered this alpine valley in 1937.

 Sprawling 87 sq km in Chamoli district, Valley of Flowers is also a World Heritage Site.
 Despite harsh climatic conditions, a host of beautiful flowers adorn this high altitude valley.